AnaTofuZ/fcmpush-httpx/README.md

 ## Code of Conduct

-Everyone interacting in the Fcmpush::Httpx project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/fcmpush-httpx/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Fcmpush::HTTPX project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/AnaTofuZ/fcmpush-httpx/blob/master/CODE_OF_CONDUCT.md).